SemanticProgrammingLanguage/Semantic-Programming-Language/README.md

 Experimental support for Semantic Modules.
 The Goal is to make packages from all implemented languages accesible by transpiling and decompiling packages from other languages.
+Modules can be added to the public module store via the website and github actions: https://www.semantic-programming-language.com/modules.html

 ```powershell
 CodeTranspiler.exe module import <source|module.se|module.spz>